vondrakt/nanopore-read-annotation/README.md

 <hr>

 ## Annotation of satellite repeats
-The goal of this pipeline is to provide annotation of satellite repeats in Oxford Nanopore reads using similarity search against library of reference satellite sequences.
-Information about position, orientation and type of the satellite repeat in individual Nanopore reads is stored as sequence of characters in *coded reads*.
+The goal of this workflow is to characterize genomic organization of satellite repeat arrays by analyzing their sequences in ultra-long nanopore reads.
+The satellite arrays are identified in the reads using similarity searches against a library of reference sequences.
+Information about positions and orientations of the identified arrays in individual nanopore reads is stored as sequences of characters in corresponding *coded reads*.
+The coded reads are then used for downsteam analyses.

-The pipeline consists of three main steps:
+The workflow consists of three main steps:
  - Similarity search against reference library of satellite repeats using LASTZ program
  - Parsing similarity hits to coded reads
  - Analysis of satellite arrays characteristics.

 ### Running the LASTZ similarity search
-The first step in the pipline is to run the LASTZ alignment program and filtering similarity hits.
+The first step in the pipline is to run the LASTZ program and filter similarity hits.
 For that a fasta file with Nanopore reads and a file with reference sequences is needed.

 The example of input data: